-You betcha.
-I think I’ll need it.
-The event finishes at 4.30, and its a Friday, so I make that beer o’clock.
-Last year most of us retired to The Square Pig on the opposite corner of Red Lion Square.
+YES!
+The event finishes at 4.00, and its a Friday, so we think that’s beer o’clock.
+Every year most of us retire to The Square Pig on the opposite corner of Red Lion Square.
 So that sounds like a plan again this year.

 I can’t make it – are you recording the talks?

-Yes – I’m taking an audio feed out from the sound desk, so will try and release the talks as podcasts as soon as I can after the event.
+Yes – we’re taking an audio feed out from the sound desk, and we’re starting to release old talks as part of our new Storythings Podcast.
 A few of the talks from previous years are up on the Storythings website.
 Not all the talks really work as podcasts – particularly ones from artists that involve lots of copyrighted material – but I’ll put up the ones that I think work well.

 Will there be anything to buy/read/do at The Story this year?

 Yes! so bring some spare cash.
-As we did in 2011, the Hoxton St Monster Supply shop (aka the Ministry of Stories) will set up a temporary store in the foyer, as I want to raise as much money as possible for them.
-There will also be copies of the first Storythings Publication –Vacuum Days by Tim Etchells – on sale at a special discount price of £15, so bring some money and get a copy of this gorgeous, limited edition book!
+As they do every year, the Hoxton St Monster Supply shop (aka the Ministry of Stories) will set up a temporary store in the foyer, as I want to raise as much money as possible for them.
+There will also be copies of our first Storythings Publication –Vacuum Days by Tim Etchells – on sale at a special discount price of £15, so bring some money and get a copy of this gorgeous, limited edition book!

 Will it be cold?